TommyHyperTexter/Mariusz-Czerkawski-Tribute-Page/README.md

 # Mariusz Czerkawski Tribute Page
-A tribute page to the greatest Polish hockey player of all time.
+A tribute page dedicated to the greatest Polish hockey player of all time, Mariusz Czerkawski.

 <br>